Updated: Apr 29

 Enough of the fun - now for the STEP BY STEP guidelines

-Check the current travel requirements at least a week before your planned departure, and keep checking - they can change quickly.
+Check the current travel requirements at least a week before your planned departure, and keep checking - they can change quickly (these requirements are still current as of 29 April 2021)

 1. COVID-19 PCR test - Peru currently requires that arriving travelers show a negative PCR (the nasal swab) test taken within 72 hours (3 days) of travel.
 This will require some research - lots of labs will give you results within 3-4 days, but that isn't good enough.
 You want a guarantee to have results within 24-36 hours.
 If you don't have this in hand at the airport, you will be denied boarding.
 If the test comes back positive, you will also be denied boarding (but airlines will rebook you without penalty for a later date).
-In South Florida, there was only one lab that guaranteed results in 24 hours - it was an hour drive each way and $179 for the test, but it was fast, not that uncomfortable, and I did get the results in less than 24 hours.
+In South Florida in November, there was only one lab that guaranteed results in 24 hours - it was an hour drive each way and $179 for the test, but it was fast, not that uncomfortable, and I did get the results in less than 24 hours.
+More options are now available - a second PCR test in March cost $150 and was only 20 minutes away.

-2. With vaccinations becoming available, I expect that proof of vaccination will soon be accepted as an alternative to a negative PCR test, but don't take that for granted!
+2. With vaccinations becoming available, I expect that proof of vaccination will eventually be accepted as an alternative to a negative PCR test, but that is not the case yet (as of April 2021)!
 Check before you (attempt to) fly.

 3. Plan ahead, and get to the airport 3 hours in advance - this time they really mean it.
 Check in is slow, baggage handling is slow, security is slow.
 Multiple people were turned away from my flight and rebooked on later flights for not having all of the required paperwork.
 Be forewarned.
 If you have a connection in the USA prior to getting to the flight that will actually take you to Peru, make sure you have plenty of connecting time.
 An hour connection probably isn't going to cut it.